 8 min read

-Forbidden romance works because the human brain wants what it cannot have.
-A genre guide to the psychology of prohibition, the four types of forbidden barriers, and why consequence determines quality.
+Forbidden romance works because the brain wants what it cannot have.
+The psychology, the four barrier types, and top picks.

 Why Does "We Shouldn't" Make Readers Turn Pages Faster?